Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 ### Delete an ETL attribute mapping

-Delete an attribute set mapping to cancel the transfer of data to the destination attribute of the selected mapping.
+Delete an attribute mapping to cancel the transfer of data to the destination attribute of the selected mapping.

 #### Prerequisites